zzzace2000/autodiagnosis/README.md

 # Questions

 Please email me (Chun-Hao Kingsley Chang) to kingsley.chang [at] mail.utoronto.ca or just open a github issue.
-I will try my best to help you reproduce the result.
+I will try my best to help you reproduce the result or share the pretrained model.